Methylprednisolone Sodium Succinate (SOLU-MEDROL ®)

 About: Methylprednisolone Sodium Succinate (SOLU-MEDROL ®)

-Methylprednisolone sodium succinate is a glucocorticoid.
+Methylprednisolone sodium succinate (often just called “Methylprednisolone”) is a glucocorticoid.
 Glucocorticoids are a type of steroid hormone produced by the adrenal gland.
-Synthetic (man-made) forms of steroids, including methylprednisolone sodium succinate, are used primarily to decrease inflammation.
-Methylprednisolone sodium succinate is used to treat a variety health issues including severe allergic reactions, asthma, autoimmune diseases, blood disorders, gastrointestinal diseases and endocrine disorders.
+Synthetic (man-made) forms of steroids, including methylprednisolone, are used primarily to decrease inflammation.
+Methylprednisolone is used to treat a variety health issues including severe allergic reactions, asthma, autoimmune diseases, blood disorders, gastrointestinal diseases and endocrine disorders.
 In oncology, it is most often used to treat nausea and vomiting during chemotherapy, prevent medication reactions, or as part of a chemotherapy regimen.

-Methylprednisolone sodium succinate is given as either an intravenous infusion (IV, directly into a vein) or as an intramuscular injection (as an injection directly into a muscle).
-The dose, method of administration, and frequency are dependent upon the reason you are taking the medication.
+Methylprednisolone is given as either an intravenous infusion (IV, directly into a vein) or as an intramuscular injection (as an injection directly into a muscle).
+The dose, method of administration, and how often you receive it depends on why you are taking the methylprednisolone.

 This medication can interact with other medications including certain antibiotics, oral anticoagulants, cyclosporine, NSAIDS, estrogen, and ketoconazole.
 It is important to speak to your provider about all medications you are taking, including prescribed medications, over-the-counter medications and any herbal remedies you are taking.

 You, or anyone you live with, should avoid having live or live-attenuated vaccines while receiving this medication.
 These include herpes zoster (Zostavax) for shingles prevention, oral polio, measles, nasal flu vaccine (FluMist®), rotovirus and yellow fever vaccines.